integreat-io/map-transform/README.md

 from the data above will return the array `['news', 'sports']`, as these are the `id` props from the object in the array found at `tags`.

 You may also explicitly state that you expect an array.
-Even though you don't have to in the example above, you could have used the path `tags[].id` to make it clearer what you expect, but `tags.id[]` would have also given the same result.
+You didn't really have to in the example above, but you could have used the path `tags[].id` to make it clearer what you expect. `tags.id[]` would have also given the same result.
 The main big reason to explicitly include the brackets, is to make sure that you always get an array, even if the data has no array.
 The path `content[].title` would return `['The title']` as if `content` was an array.

+When a path with bracket notation meets `undefined` or any other [nonvalue](#a-note-on-undefined-and-null), an empty array will be returned, as you have stated that you expect an array.
+The only exception from this is when [`state.noDefaults` is `true`](#mapping-without-defaults), in which case you'll get `undefined`.

 It may not always be straight forward how MapTransform should set on a path with array notation, but it will again do it's best.
 When there is no other